 Safeguarding covers more than the contribution made to child protection in relation to individual children.
-It also encompasses issues such as child health and safety, bullying and a range of other issues, for example, arrangements for meeting the medical needs of children, providing first aid, setting security, drugs and substance misuse, etc.
+It also encompasses issues such as child health and safety, bullying, for example, arrangements for meeting the medical needs of children, providing first aid, setting security, drugs and substance misuse, etc.